Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Filter Banks and Wavelets

-Benefits of designing the filters to meet this condition include (i) $||\vcx||_2 = ||\vcalpha||_2$; i.e., the filter bank preserves the energy of the signal, which also helps avoid numerical instabilities; and (ii) using the same filters for the synthesis filter bank as the analysis filter bank (i.e., $\mtG_m(\mtS)=\mtH_m(\mtS)$ for all $m$) results in perfect reconstruction of the signal, because
+{that is, the chosen filters cover the entire spectrum evenly in the sense that the sums of their squared values are the same at every eigenvalue.} Benefits of designing the filters to meet this condition include (i) $||\vcx||_2 = ||\vcalpha||_2$; i.e., the filter bank preserves the energy of the signal, which also helps avoid numerical instabilities; and (ii) using the same filters for the synthesis filter bank as the analysis filter bank (i.e., $\mtG_m(\mtS)=\mtH_m(\mtS)$ for all $m$) results in perfect reconstruction of the signal, because

 Examples of such tight spectral graph filter frames include those constructed and investigated in \cite{leonardi_multislice,shuman2013spectrum,dong2017sparse,gobel2018construction}.

 As discussed in Sec. \ref{sec:filterDesign}, using polynomial filters circumvents the need to exactly compute the eigenvectors of $\mtS$ and also enables local processing.
 However, \cite{tay2017almost} shows that it is not possible to design a filter bank comprised of polynomial filters that satisfies $\sum_{m=1} [\fnth_m(\lambda)]^2=1$ for all $\lambda \in [\lambda_{\min},\lambda_{\max}]$ (the desired condition for a graph-independent tight frame guarantee since the idea is to not compute all of the eigenvalues).
 References \cite{tay2017almost,sakiyama2016spectral,fan_algorithms} explore different methods to design polynomial filter banks that approximately satisfy the tight frame condition, while \cite{jiang2019nonsubsampled} allows the polynomial synthesis filters $\{\fntg_m\}$ to be different from the polynomial analysis filters $\{\fnth_m\}$, and outlines a method to design the filters to satisfy $\sum_{m=1}^M \fnth_m(\lambda)\fntg_m(\lambda)=1$, guaranteeing perfect reconstruction.